dani-renner/FindAndReplace/README.md

-# Rock!
-Paper!
-Scissors!
+# Find and Replace

-#### Return a number that's written with digits as English words instead!
+#### Find a word within a string and replace it with another word!

 #### By Dani Renner and Woo Jin Kim